-- The library as the community's most important resource for people of all ages. - Funding the State Library to provide better service to a fast-growing population. - Technology to provide outreach and communication services for the 21st century. - Good salaries to recruit and maintain the best-qualified and most knowledgeable staff for collection development, authoritative resource identification, and customer service.
+- The library as the community's most important resource for people of all ages; - Funding the State Library to provide better service to a fast-growing population; - Technology to provide outreach and communication services for the 21st century; - Good salaries to recruit and maintain a qualified and knowledgeable staff for collection development, authoritative resource identification, and customer service.
 A library is not a book store; it's a multi-faceted community resource.

-See the Advocacy page on the NHLTA website for our Advocacy Guide and other related resources: http://www.nhlta.org/advocacy.asp
+Visit the Advocacy page on the NHLTA website for our Advocacy Guide and other related resources.